gz97/Hotel-Analysis/Assessment notes.md

 ## Steps taken
 1. Load data into Power BI
     1. Changed certain column names, table names, data types
-    2. Added ct column to FACTs
+    2. Added ct column to FACTs (I use this column when I aggregate the table.
+Its purpose is purely to simplify the measures)
 2. Added DIM Date table and Measures table
-3. Created GitHub Kanban board
+3. Created GitHub Kanban board (GitHub project to track my work)
 4. Performed EDA of reservations
    1. Overview of the data
       1. 3,234 reservations from 3,034 guests.